GOD DURING HARD TIMES

 experienced that myself, and witnessed it occurring to other faithful Christians, many

-deliberately sit with him opening yourself and the issue to him.
-Concentrate on his loving presence during the whole process.
+deliberately sit with the Lord.
+We concentrate on his loving presence; rest in him during the whole

-Allow the trust and love to flow between you and the Lord as you
+process, allowing trust and love to flow between us and the Lord as we

-faithfully hand the issue to him.
-Don’t worry about finding the right words, he will help you through it.
+the need ... it will never be too often for him.
+Don’t worry about finding the right words either, he will help you through that too.

 In the same way the Spirit helps in our weakness.